denniskb/hy475/assign4_mapping/README.md

 ![naive occupancy grid with noise](result1noise.jpg)

 Ouch!, that looks ugly!
 Two things happen when you turn on "noise": ~10% of the sensor's measurement are invalidated and don't return anything at all (the corresponding array slots contain `undefined`).
-The successful measurements suffer from (normally distributed) noise that *scales proportianlly with the distance*: For objetcs that are 50 px from the sensor your measurements my fluctuate by 1 or 2 px, for objects that are 400 px from the sensor they will fluctuate by up to 50 px.
+The successful measurements suffer from (normally distributed) noise that *scales proportianlly with the distance*: For objetcs that are 50 px from the sensor your measurements may fluctuate by 1 or 2 px, for objects that are 400 px from the sensor they will fluctuate by up to 50 px.

 ### Empty Space Carving
 The core observation of empty space carving and how it's able to handle even severe sensor noise, is that a depth measurement not only tells us something about our environment *at the point of the measurement* but also about everything *in front of the measurement*.
 Imagine your robot reports "obstacle 30 cm ahead".
 Not only do you know that there is an obstacle 30 cm ahead of you (disregarding sensor noise for now), you also know that **there are NO obstacles < 30 cm ahead of you**, or, in other words, that the entire space leading up to the obstacle is empty.
 After all, if it weren't, your robot would've reported 12 cm instead.
 How does this help with noise?
 If we've previously observed a region of space (a grid cell in our case) 10x as empty and our (noisy) sensor now reports an obstacle at this location, we can dismiss it as a noisy measurement with very high confidence (10 votes for empty vs 1 vote for occupied).
 Similarly, if we do store a `-1` in a grid cell because it is reported occupied by the sensor, but then observe the same cell as empty many times thereafter, we can confidently mark it as free after all.